jpmckinney/multi_mail/README.md

 message.deliver
 ```

 [Mailgun](http://documentation.mailgun.com/user_manual.html#tracking-clicks) and [Mandrill](http://help.mandrill.com/entries/21721852-Why-aren-t-clicks-being-tracked-) track whether a recipient has clicked a link in a message by rewriting its URL.

-If want to rewrite URLs in HTML parts only – leaving URLs as-is in text parts – use `:clicks => 'htmlonly'` if you are using Mailgun; if you are using Mandrill, do not set `:clicks` and instead configure click tracking globally in your [Mandrill sending options](https://mandrillapp.com/settings/sending-options).
+If want to rewrite URLs in HTML parts only (leaving URLs as-is in text parts) use `:clicks => 'htmlonly'` if you are using Mailgun; if you are using Mandrill, do not set `:clicks` and instead configure click tracking globally in your [Mandrill sending options](https://mandrillapp.com/settings/sending-options).

 #### Inspect the API response